francocurotto/DDMre/documentation/original_oddities.md

 - For Magician Dragon second ability, it says that it destroys everything a within a 3x3 grid, but instead, it destroys everything at range 3.

 # Bugs
 - When the attack or defense of a monster goes over 120 by many BUFFTYPE abilities, the stat goes immediately down to 0 for some reason.
-Still unsure how that affect actual attacks and guards.
+Still unsure how that affects actual attacks and guards.